Psyllobora bisoctonotata

 Psyllobora bisoctonotata is a species of lady beetle in the family Coccinellidae and the genus Psyllobora.
 It is found in India and surrounding Asian countries.
 Its main food source is Powdery Mildew and is a well known powdery mildew feeder in several countries.

-Appearance
+Description and identification

 Psyllobora bisoctonotata is 3.20 – 3.50 mm in length, and 2.20 – 2.50 mm in width.
 Its appearance consists of a creamy yellow elytra which hosts 18 dots that vary in size and shape arranged in an 2 - 3 - 3 - 1 pattern. the pronotum has a pale brown, indistinct, roughly M-shaped marking on it.